Conversation about Having Racial Conversation Together

 Time for Conversation about Having Racial Conversation Together - Providence Holistic Counseling Services - Aaron, Mays and Clemente

 Donald Sterling is one of the remaining dinosaurs from a generation that drew very clear social and racial lines.
 Growing up there were many Donald Sterling’s out there in the world, fortunately there is less than there used to be but they still exist.
-The generation that has come after me, they see race and culture through a much different lens.
+The generation that has come after me sees race and culture through a much different lens.
 I am so grateful to begin to see young people having positive racial conversations.
 It gives me hope and inspires me that things may change one day.
 One of the not so obvious problems of the Donald Sterling situation is that the media has now found a villain for race, everybody can point at Donald Sterling and say he is a racist and nobody has to face their own institutional racism or systemic racism.
 Donald Sterling is America’s racial scapegoat now.
 All of the focus on systemic racism now points to the rich, white owner of the Los Angeles Clippers, not each other.
-It is time we have positive and honest racial conversation.
+It is time we have a positive and honest racial conversation.
 We don’t have to hide anymore.

 Guy Brings His White Girl To Barbershop In Harlem Hated On By Black Hairdresser